 Open one up and sample the goodness!
 If the texture is not as creamy as you'd like, just stir it with a fork really well or whisk it.
 Whisk in the vanilla if using.

-Keep in the fridge for up to a few weeks, if it lasts that long!
+Keep in the fridge for up to 2 weeks, if it lasts that long!
 These make a cute gift, packaged with an apple for dipping!
 Spread over a cheesecake, add a dollop to a cup of coffee, or serve on ice cream!
 Or, eat it right out of the jar with a spoon!

 You can make Dulce de Leche directly in the can if you like.